Extracting Exact Lie Derivatives Without Backpropagation: A Dual Compiler for Neural Control Barrier Functions: Algorithm and Complexity

-\begin{proof} Note that part~\ref{prop2_p2} of Proposition~\ref{prop:memory} bounds the peak memory footprint by the constant $m_\mathrm{df}$, which depends only on $n_\theta$ and $\max_i n_i$.
+\begin{proof} Note that part~\ref{prop2_p2} of Proposition~\ref{prop:memory} bounds the workspace by the constant $w_\mathrm{df}$, which depends only on $\max_i n_i$ and is known at compile time.
 Lemmas~\ref{lem:dual_affine} and~\ref{lem:dual_activation} restrict the dual state propagation to the recurrence $z_i=(\tilde\sigma_i\circ\tilde\ell_i)(z_{i-1})$ for all $i\in\{1,\ldots,d-1\}$ and $z_d=\tilde\ell_d(z_{d-1})$, which implies that evaluating $z_i$ queries only the immediate predecessor $z_{i-1}$ and the static parameter vector $\theta$.
-The compiler therefore maps the entire state evolution to a singular fixed domain $\BBD^{\max_i n_i}$, overwriting a static array of length $2\max_{i\in\{1,\ldots,d\}}n_i$ at each layer transition and bypassing the dynamic heap allocations required to build reverse-mode execution graphs. \end{proof}
+The compiler therefore maps the entire evaluation to a fixed array of length $2\max_{i\in\{0,\ldots,d\}}n_i$ floats, sized and placed at compile time. \end{proof}

 \begin{remark} Extracting the exact spatial gradient $\nabla h_\theta(x)\in\BBR^n$ via reverse-mode AD requires evaluating the backward recurrence~\eqref{eq:backprop}.
 Executing these vector-Jacobian products through the transposed weight matrices $W_i^\rmT$ omits bias additions, consuming exactly $\sum_{i=1}^d(2n_i n_{i-1}-n_{i-1})$ operations.
 Fusing this backward matrix arithmetic with the activation derivative scaling and the baseline forward pass $C_\mathrm{f}$ yields the exact gradient extraction cost